Asbury Park High School

-As of the 2021–22 school year, the school had an enrollment of 630 students and 57.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.1:1.
-There were 297 students (47.1% of enrollment) eligible for free lunch and none eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 370 students and 36.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.3:1.
+There were 147 students (39.7% of enrollment) eligible for free lunch and none eligible for reduced-cost lunch.

-As part of a reconfiguration of district schools announced in July 2019, students in grades 7 and 8 started attending classes in the high school starting in September 2020.
+As part of a reconfiguration of district schools announced in July 2019, students in grades 7 and 8 began attending classes in the high school in September 2020.

 Students from Deal attend the high school as part of a sending/receiving relationship.
 Students from Belmar attend either Asbury Park High School or Manasquan High School.